Daksh-Jain-intimetec/Salesforce_Training_Repo_Daksh_Jain/WEEK1/DAY3/Day3README.md

 ### How to declare an interface?

+## IS-A and HAS-A Relationship

 An interface is declared by using the interface keyword.
 It provides total abstraction; it means all the methods in an interface are declared with an empty body, and all the fields are public, static and final by default.
 A class that implements an interface must implement all the methods declared in the interface.

+A relationship in Java means different relations between two or more classes.
+For example, if a class Bulb inherits another class Device, then we can say that Bulb is having is-a relationship with Device, which implies Bulb is a device.

+In Java, we have two types of relationship:

+1. Is-A relationship: Whenever one class inherits another class, it is called an IS-A relationship.
+2. Has-A relationship: Whenever an instance of one class is used in another class, it is called HAS-A relationship.

+**Is-A relationship**

+IS-A Relationship is wholly related to Inheritance.
+For example - a kiwi is a fruit; a bulb is a device.
+IS-A relationship can simply be achieved by using extends Keyword.
+IS-A relationship is additionally used for code reusability in Java and to avoid code redundancy.
+IS-A relationship is unidirectional, which means we can say that a bulb is a device, but vice versa; a device is a bulb is not possible since all the devices are not bulbs.
+IS-A relationship is tightly coupled, which means changing one entity will affect another entity.

 ## Daily Practice Assigments

 ### Write a program to demonstrate interface use for different networks (2G, 3G, 4G and 5G). (**Day3Code1DPA1**)